allpassportstamps/allpassportstamps.github.io/_posts/2022-12-27-Jamaican-Patties.md

 ### Montego Bay

 I checked into my hotel within walking distance of downtown.
 It's almost a resort with a pool and large venue.
-A wedding a hosted at the hotel a few days later with 50+ people and it was quite an experience for me to watch from afar.
+A wedding was hosted at the hotel a few days later with 50+ people and it was quite an experience for me to watch from afar.

 ![rainbow]({{site.baseurl}}/assets/img/jamaica/rainbow.jpeg){:width="50%"}![cornwall]({{site.baseurl}}/assets/img/jamaica/cornwall.jpeg){:width="50%"}